 As an exterior cladding material, Portland cement plaster, or stucco, is a versatile material and used in traditional, modern, and contemporary designs.
 It can provide either an ornate or simple, clean look.
-But, as the old adage goes, “there are three things in life you can count on . . . .,” and one of them is that when stucco hydrates, it shrinks and hairline cracks form.
-Regardless of design style, if you design with stucco, you need to understand how it performs.
+But, as the old adage goes, “there are three things in life you can count on …” and the most reliable of these is that when stucco hydrates, it shrinks and hairline cracks form.
+Regardless of design style, if you design with stucco, it is absolutely imperative to understand how it performs and why.

 Whether you specify a traditional three-coat application or a one- or two-coat modified polymer system, understanding the basics of Portland cement plaster design and installation will ensure that you get the aesthetics and performance results right, including the building code requirements often found in reference standards and industry best practices.

 According to doityourself.com, cracks are quick and easy to fix.
 Small cracks can be filled simply with a coat of paint, while thicker cracks may be cauked.
 Meanwhile, very large cracks and holes require more attention.
 You will need to clear out the damaged portion of the stucco and then carefully refill it with several applications of new stucco, while replacing damaged mesh or tar paper if needed.

 The total thickness of 7/8 in. for three‐coat work is required, in accordance with ASTM C926.
 While the adage of “all stucco cracks” is generally true, the use of reinforcing mesh or fibers in the plaster, along with correct placement of control joints, can help mitigate cracking.
 Hot weather and accelerated drying time can also contribute to cracking, thus curing of the stucco is important in these conditions.
 Controlling cracks in stucco means fewer callbacks for the contractor, lower maintenance cost, and enhanced curb appeal.